TaleStation/TaleStation-CommonCore/talestation_history/README.md

 On August 16th, 2022, JollyStation was officially killed off [here](https://github.com/TaleStation/TaleStation/pull/2053).

-## TaleStation August 2022 - Present
+## TaleStation August 2022 - May 2023
 TaleStation was born on August 16th, 2022.
 TaleStation was an idea for a few months.
 The major reason for the official rebrand was concerns over people assuming JollyStation was called what it was due to narcissistic implications.

 TaleStation had a proper reform, which is still undergoing to fulfill their purpose; to become a RP SS13 server that everyone can enjoy, with little involvement from mechanics.

+On May 4th 2023, hosts were officially swapped.
+Patchy was removed from being the host, whilist ZephyrTFA became the new host.

+## TaleStation May 2023 - Present
+TaleStation is still thriving and is stronger than ever.

+The mirror bot is still, unfortunately, a piece of hot garbage.

 ## Old JollyStation and "Old" JollyStation
 Old JollyStation was killed off on August 16th, 2022.
 This was the continuation of ideas that Jolly had.
 TaleStation is a /TG/ downstream.